apache/rocketmq-clients/java/example.md

 for (int i = 0; i < 1024; i++) {
     final SendReceipt sendReceipt = producer.send(message);
 }
-// Close it when you don't need the producer any more. producer.close();
+// Close it when you don't need the producer anymore. producer.close();
 ```